MoElTaweel990/quiz/README.md

                 question: "What is the opposite of 'big'?",
                 options: ["small", "tall", "fast", "happy"],
                 answer: "small",
+                answerMeaning: "صغير", // Arabic meaning for the answer
-                icon: "fas fa-child" /* Icon for the question */ },
+                icon: "fas fa-child"
+            },
             {
                 type: "fill-in-blank",
                 level: "child",
                 question: "The sky is ____ (color).",
                 answer: "blue",
+                answerMeaning: "أزرق",
                 icon: "fas fa-cloud"
             },
             {